 3. Consider Scalability

 Small businesses might start with simpler security control frameworks, while larger enterprises may require comprehensive models like ISO 27001 or NIST.
+Choosing the right framework is a critical part of implementing effective cybersecurity solutions for small businesses that can grow alongside the organization.

 4. Seek Industry-Specific Guidance